EU ministers agree to grant Bosnia candidate status

 Bosnia was expected to be granted candidate status, despite concerns over the lack of reforms in recent years.

-Given the calls for seccession from the Serb-dominated entity Republika Srpska, and the ties between Republika Srpska President Milorad Dodik and Moscow, granting candidate status increases Bosnia’s integration with the EU and helps to counter Russian influence in the country.
+Given the calls for secession from the Serb-dominated entity Republika Srpska, and the ties between Republika Srpska President Milorad Dodik and Moscow, granting candidate status increases Bosnia’s integration with the EU and helps to counter Russian influence in the country.

 Future reform progress is still uncertain, however, given the slow formation of governments at state and entity level following the October elections.